 March to June – These months constitute the summer season in Udaipur and summers quite extreme.
 While days are hot with the maximum temperature ranging between 104º – 113º F (45º – 40º C), evenings are relatively pleasant.

 July to October – These months constitute the monsoon season in Udaipur.
-Even rainfall is significantly less but the surrounding mountains turns lush green and very scenic.
-During this off season budget travelers can take advantage of good hotel and travel deals.
+Even rainfall is significantly less but the surrounding mountains turn lush green and very scenic.
+During this offseason budget, travelers can take advantage of good hotel and travel deals.

 After we arrived and got our bag, we found currency exchange booths inside also when we went out to the arrival hall saw few ATMs.

-Getting a ride from airport to the city was easy.
-From Maharana Pratap Airport (UDR) located near Dabok to our hotel was about 28 Miles (45 km), and pre-paid AC Taxi costed us 800 rupees (US$ 12.00).
-Payed upfront and got a taxi voucher from the booth outside the terminal and the agent directed us to our designated driver.
+Getting a ride from the airport to the city was easy.
+From Maharana Pratap Airport (UDR) located near Dabok to our hotel was about 28 Miles (45 km), and pre-paid AC Taxi cost us 800 rupees (US$ 12.00).
+Paid up front and got a taxi voucher from the booth outside the terminal and the agent directed us to our designated driver.
 It took us about an hour to get to our hotel.

 Udaipur Railway Station is located not so far from the city center and is well connected with all the other cities of Rajasthan as well as India.
-From Udaipur there are frequent trains runs between Udaipur connecting Jaipur, Mumbai and Delhi.
-Reserved a taxi ride from the hotel desk to railway station costed 400 rupees (US$ 6.00) for a 5 miles (8 km) ride.
+From Udaipur, there are frequent trains run between Udaipur connecting Jaipur, Mumbai, and Delhi.
+Reserved a taxi ride from the hotel desk to railway station cost 400 rupees (US$ 6.00) for a 5 miles (8 km) ride.

 Udaipur is well connected by road to major cities in India.
 It is great to enjoy exciting road trips to and from Udaipur.
-I have taken a road trip by private taxi from from Udaipur to Jodhpur and had a great experience of a lifetime.
-There are also bus services (regular / deluxe) connecting Udaipur with nearby cities including Delhi, Jaipur, Chittorgarh, Indore, Kota, Ajmer, Ahmedabad and Mt.
+I have taken a road trip by private taxi from Udaipur to Jodhpur and had a great experience of a lifetime.
+There are also bus services (regular/deluxe) connecting Udaipur with nearby cities including Delhi, Jaipur, Chittorgarh, Indore, Kota, Ajmer, Ahmedabad and Mt.
 Abu.

-Moving around the city is not a problem at all as there are variety of transportation to choose from.
+Moving around the city is not a problem at all as there is a variety of transportation to choose from.
 You won’t find yellow taxis but what you will find are average to luxurious private taxi/cab.
-I have hired both tuk tuk and private taxi on a 12 hours basis for sightseeing purposes or for day trips and found it very safe, convenient and cost effective.
+I have hired both tuk-tuk and private taxi on a 12 hours basis for sightseeing purposes or for day trips and found it very safe, convenient and cost-effective.

-One of the friendliest and tourist friendly driver was Mr. Tara Tel: +91 9772889556.
-I would definitely recommend him for your Udaipur trip and specially for those who are travel photographer.
+One of the friendliest and tourist-friendly drivers was Mr. Tara Tel: +91 9772889556.
+I would definitely recommend him for your Udaipur trip and especially for those who are a travel photographer.

-The locals usually depend on Tongas and Auto-rickshaws (Three-wheelers/tuk tuk) to move around the city.
+The locals usually depend on Tongas and Auto-rickshaws (Three-wheelers/tuk-tuk) to move around the city.
 Auto Rickshaws are easily available throughout the city.
 You have to bargain with the auto-rickshaw driver and set the fair in advance.
-Unmetered taxis are also available in the city, but same obstacle of bargaining which was kind or difficult for a first timer like me.
+Unmetered taxis are also available in the city, but the same obstacle of bargaining which was kind of difficult for a first timer like me.